adamvinueza/timezones/README.md

 timezones_1  |
 timezones_1  | Listening at http://localhost:3000
 timezones_1  |   GET /local-time
-timezones_1  |     ✓ Should get the local time in UTC (54ms)
-timezones_1  |     ✓ Should get the local time in Los Angeles timezones_1  |     ✓ Should get the local time in New York timezones_1  |     ✓ Should return an error message for an invalid time zone timezones_1  |
+timezones_1  |     1) Should get the local time in UTC timezones_1  |     ✓ Should get the local time in Los Angeles timezones_1  |     ✓ Should get the local time in New York timezones_1  |     ✓ Should return an error message for an invalid time zone name timezones_1  |
 timezones_1  |
-timezones_1  |   4 passing (126ms)
+timezones_1  |   3 passing (139ms)
+timezones_1  |   1 failing
 timezones_1  |
+timezones_1  |   1) GET /local-time
+timezones_1  |        Should get the local time in UTC: timezones_1  |      Uncaught AssertionError: expected time difference < 1 second, found -0.008: expected -0.008 to be within 0..1
+timezones_1  |       at /usr/src/app/test/localTimeTest.js:23:24
+timezones_1  |       at Test.Request.callback (node_modules/superagent/lib/node/index.js:716:12)
+timezones_1  |       at IncomingMessage.<anonymous> (node_modules/superagent/lib/node/index.js:916:18)
+timezones_1  |       at endReadableNT (_stream_readable.js:1215:12)
+timezones_1  |       at processTicksAndRejections (internal/process/task_queues.js:84:21)
+timezones_1  |
+timezones_1  |
+timezones_1  |
-timezones_timezones_1 exited with code 0
+timezones_1  | npm ERR!
+Test failed.
+See above for more details. timezones_timezones_1 exited with code 1
 Removing timezones_timezones_1 ... done
 Removing network timezones_default
 ```
+This suggests that one of the tests is failing, so the application clearly does
+NOT work properly.

 # The task